divanvisagie/ccolors/README.md

-Ccolors
+colors.cc
 =======

-ccolors is a library for quickly adding color codes to your cstrings for terminal output .
+colors.cc is a library for quickly adding color codes to your C++ strings for terminal output.

 ## Usage